Skip to contents

 x

-Vector or factor to be converted to a character string.
+Dimensionless atomic object to be converted to a single character string.

 Value

 A character string consisting of the elements of x surrounded by single quotes, separated by commas.
-See details on handling of some special values.
+See Details on the handling of some special values.

 Details